 Plugs into the stack you already run on.

 Day-one connectors.
-Read-only, ACL-mirrored.
+Read-only by default, ACL-mirrored.

 Each connector ingests a defined event stream, never the full export.
 Confidence-scored extraction lifts decisions, commitments, and features into the process graph.